Weevarv2.0

 • Cross-origin iframes are opaque.
 Same-origin iframes will be supported in a future release.

-• Custom elements with closed shadow DOM are treated as a single opaque node — you can't drag inside their internals.
+• Custom elements with closed shadow DOM are treated as a single opaque node, you can't select or style inside their internals.

-• position: fixed and position: sticky elements can be selected and prompts can be generated, but flow-based reordering won't always produce the visual you expect.
+• position: fixed and position: sticky elements can be selected and edited, but flow-based reordering won't always produce the visual you expect.

 • Production runtime is intentionally a no-op.
 Don't try to ship it; you can't.